-The only in-park hotel is the Zion Lodge.
+Zion Lodge is the only hotel option within the park boundary.
 As with most hotels inside National Parks, reservations for the Zion Lodge opens nearly a year in advance (13 months for the Zion Lodge) and will require a deposit equal the first night.
 Reservations can be cancelled up to 48 hours prior to your stay.

 There are also three campgrounds within Zion.
 The Watchman Campground is open year round and right next to the Zion Canyon Visitor Center.
 South Campground is also in the Zion Canyon area but only open seasonally.
 The Lava Point Campground is located an hour away and also opens seasonally.
 Reservations for are required from March through November.
 There are few walk-up reservations available each day but usually fill up by midmorning.
 Each regular campsite is drive-up and costs $20.
 The costs of group sites and sites with hook-ups services vary by site.